sagemath/trac_to_gh/Issue 9789.md

 # Issue 9789: corrections and ideas for enhancements of the Sage tutorial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9790

 Original creator: phil